The Partially Observable Hidden Markov Model and its Application to Keystroke Dynamics: Partially observable hidden Markov model

 The event types come from a finite alphabet of size $m$.
 Thus, while the HMM has $M$ hidden states, a POHMM with $m$ event types has $M$ hidden states per event type, for a total of $m\times M$ unique hidden states.

 The event type can be viewed as a partial indexing to a much larger state space.
-Each observed event type restricts the model to a particular subset of $M$ hidden states, with differing probabilities of being in each hidden state, hence the partial observability.
+Each observed event type restricts the model to a particular subset of $M$ hidden states with differing probabilities of being in each hidden state, hence the partial observability.
 The POHMM starting and emission probabilities can be viewed as an HMM for each event type, and the POHMM transition probabilities as an HMM for each \emph{pair} of event types.

 To illustrate this concept, consider a POHMM with two hidden states and three event types, where $\Omega_{1}^{3}=\left[b,a,c\right]$.
 At each time step, the observed event type limits the system to hidden states that have been conditioned on that event type, as demonstrated in Figure \ref{fig:pohmm-hidden-state-example}.
 Beginning at time $1$, given observed event type $\Omega_{1}=b$, the system must be in one of the hidden states $\left\{ 1b,2b\right\} $.
 Event type $\Omega_{2}=a$ observed at time $2$ then restricts the possible transitions from $\left\{ 1b,2b\right\} $ to $\left\{ 1a,2a\right\} $.
-Generally, given any event type, the POHMM must be in one of $M$ hidden states conditioned on that event type; therefore the state transitions, given the event types, have the same complexity as an HMM with an equal number of hidden states.
-Section \ref{sub:Marginal-distributions} deals with situations where the event type is missing or has not been previously observed, in which case the marginal distributions (with the event type marginalized out) are used.
+Generally, given any event type, the POHMM must be in one of $M$ hidden states conditioned on that event type.
+Section \ref{subsec:Marginal-distributions} deals with situations where the event type is missing or has not been previously observed in which case the marginal distributions (with the event type marginalized out) are used.